I'm an adventure travel & wildlife blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

 This happened a few times over the next couple hours: spot dolphins, slip in, no luck.
 After our third try and nearly 4 hours on the water, it was time to call it.

-But did I have a blast learning about them, the fur seals, the penguins, and the insane geology of Akaroa’s ancient volcanic caldera—and have an absolute blast on the water?
-Absolutely.
+So did I swim with the dolphins?
+No, but they said it’s rare for it to shake out this way.
+And regardless, I had a fin-tastic learning about them, the fur seals, the penguins, and the insane geology of Akaroa’s ancient volcanic caldera!

 We wrapped the day with cookies and hot chocolate as we dried off and cruised back to shore.
 Not bad for a “miss.”